Gamification: Rewarding Users with Points

 • Leaderboards: Highlighting top performers in public spaces or on internal platforms.

 • Employee of the Month: A title or badge that comes with recognition across the organization.
+Recognizing a person for their achievements can significantly boost morale and motivation.

 • Shoutouts: Public praise during meetings or on internal communication platforms.